roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

+===

- ****** The Hard Body Clerk's New Beginning Ch.
-01 ****** bydlsloan© "Thanks," Jake said.
+"Thanks," Jake said.
 "My turn."
 He quickly guided the car to the side of the road and hopped out.
 He and Roy switched places and a minute later, they were back on the road, Roy behind the while and Cori once again mounted on top of a cock.
 Jake's was a little larger, almost as thick but nearly two inches longer.
 He was strong and showed it off by lifting Cori until only the head of his cock was inside her, then spinning her halfway around so she faced him.

  "Spin cycle!"
 Roy laughed.
 "Spin that bitch like a top.
 Make that pussy dance for you."